MrSVCD/LazarustormFanAdapter/Readme.md

 position it is considerably harder to change the SD card but the result is a more compact package over all.

+## Printing
+All prints should be able to be printed without need for supports in the orientation the prints are in the files.

 ## Building
 The Build.sh script requires bash and OpenSCAD.